AndreLouisCaron/a-tale-of-event-loops/README.rst

 be awaitable, it must implement the special ``__await__()`` method that returns an iterable.
-In practice, this is a little awkward, so there is a `@types.coroutine` decorator in the standard library that allows you to create awaitable objects in a style reminescent of `@contextlib.contextmanager`_.
+In practice, this is a little awkward, so there is a `@types.coroutine` decorator in the standard library that allows you to create awaitable objects in a style reminiscent of `@contextlib.contextmanager`_.

 .. _`@types.coroutine`: https://docs.python.org/3.5/library/types.html#types.coroutine_
 .. _`@contextlib.contextmanager`: https://docs.python.org/3.5/library/contextlib.html#contextlib.contextmanager